indooorsman/esbuild-css-modules-plugin/readme.md

       generateScopedName: (name, filename, css) => string, // optional.

-      v2: true // experimental. v2 can bundle images in css, note if set `v2` to true, all other options will be ignored. and v2 only works with `bundle: true`.
+      v2: true, // experimental. v2 can bundle images in css, note if set `v2` to true, all other options will be ignored. and v2 only works with `bundle: true`.

+      // optional.
+If omitted uses the default behavior.
+      // This is used to override the resolved path for modules imported inside of
+      // other modules (I.E. using `from` or `value`).
+This is expected to be a
+      // function that receives a `file` string representing the full file path
+      // and returns a string representing the modified file path. resolve(file) {
+        return path.resolve(process.cwd(), 'src/styles', file);
+      }
     })
   ]
 });